rahulunair/sql_llm/Readme.md

 #### Key Features:

 - Uses either the base model or a fine-tuned model for SQL query generation.
 - Loads sample data and generates SQL queries for each sample.

 #### Configuration:

 - BASE_MODEL: The base model to use for inference.
 - MODEL_PATH: Path to the fine-tuned model.
 - LORA_CHECKPOINT: Latest checkpoint for the fine-tuned model.
 - TEST_DATA: Path to the test data file.

+### Default Configurations

+#### Model

+- Default base model for fine-tuning: **openlm-research/open_llama_3b**
+- Model path for saving the fine-tuned LoRA adaptor (incase of interruptions): `./saved_model`
+- Path for saving task based (here it is text to sql) LoRA adaptors: `./lora_models`

+#### Dataset

+- Default dataset for fine-tuning: **b-mc2/sql-create-context**

 ### Contributing